TheDataDudeDE/llm-zoomcamp/cohorts/2024/03-vector-search/homework.md

 We want to put all of them into a single matrix `X`:

 - Create a list `embeddings`
 - Iterate over each document
 - `qa_text = f'{question} {text}'`
 - compute the embedding for `qa_text`, append to `embeddings`
 - At the end, let `X = np.array(embeddings)` (`import numpy as np`)

 What's the shape of X? (`X.shape`).
 Include the parantheses.

+A: The shape is (375, 768)

 ## Q3.
 Search

 We have the embeddings and the query vector.
 Now let's compute the cosine similarity between the vector from Q1 (let's call it `v`) and the matrix from Q2.

 The vectors returned from the embedding model are already normalized (you can check it by computing a dot product of a vector with itself - it should return something very close to 1.0).
 This means that in order to compute the coside similarity, it's sufficient to multiply the matrix `X` by the vector `v`:

 ```python
 scores = X.dot(v)